nx-lr/protea/readme.md

 # Trinity

-> One language, three aspects.
+Trinity is an open source programming language that integrates object-oriented and functional programming, enabling developers and teams to fully develop, test and deploy their projects with less code on both the frontend and backend, no matter the platform.

-Trinity is a typed, multi-paradigm and multi-faceted programming language, and can be used to safely build and test complex software, apps and libraries for web, desktop and mobile; or for the frontend, API and backend.
-Trinity will be entirely implemented and integrated with JavaScript and the web ecosystem.
+Trinity provides easy access to huge ecosystems of libraries, without the need to manage complex dependencies.
+It comes with a robust program verifier and type checker that watches over your shoulder and flags any errors to you so you can catch bugs early.

-The language is very similar to Go, Swift, Kotlin or Scala, tied with a unified, comprehensive and clean API with minimal abstractions, supported out of the box.
+The language is very similar to Go, Swift, Kotlin or Scala, tied with a unified and comprehensive standard library for everyday or highly specialized computing tasks (in the future).

 ```dart
 // Driver code